 Sure.

-Uh it really isn't a question of boning up, it's a question of habit of mind.
+It's a question of habit of mind.

-It isn't a question of how much foreign policy she could cram in in the books that she reads.
+It isn't a question of how much foreign policy she could cram in the books that she reads.

 It's a question of how could she possibly construct that thought.

-But that that's not why it's a big thing.
+But that's not why I'm not sure.

-Okay, well then you know what?
+Okay, well, then you know what?

-Part of human nature, go to the second thing you wanted to cover.
+Go to the second thing you wanted to cover.

 Okay.

-But what Red But Russ M Rasmussen did not give that.
+But Rasmussen did not give that.

-Has the economy continued to falter, the performance rating would go down.
+As the economy continued to falter, the performance rating would go down.

-Well, then why are his approval ratings holding up more or less?
+You then expressed, as I think it was logical, well, then why are his approval ratings holding up more or less?

 Correct.